 Event notifications are sent to the email addresses provided during subscription creation

-Subscription can be easily turn off notification without deleting a subscription by setting the Enabled radio button to No in the RDS console or by setting the Enabled parameter to false using the CLI or RDS API.
+Subscriptions can be easily turned off without deleting a subscription by setting the Enabled radio button to No in the RDS console or by setting the Enabled parameter to false using the CLI or RDS API.

 RDS Trusted Advisor

 Trusted Advisor inspects the AWS environment and then makes recommendations when opportunities exist to save money, improve system availability and performance, or help close security gaps.

 AWS Certification Exam Practice Questions

 Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).

 AWS services are updated everyday and both the answers and questions might be outdated soon, so research accordingly.